Amazon’s new AI technique lets users virtually try on outfits

 The last paper investigates a technique for large-scale fashion data retrieval, where a system predicts an outfit item’s compatibility with other clothing, wardrobe, and accessory items.
 It takes as inputs any number of garment images together with a numerical representation called a vector indicating the category of each, along with a category vector of the customer’s sought-after item, allowing a customer to select things like shirts and jackets and receive recommendations for shoes.

 “Customers frequently shop for clothing items that fit well with what has been selected or purchased before,” the researchers wrote.
-“Being able to recommend compatible items at the right moment would improve their shopping experience … Our system is designed for large-scale retrieval and outperforms the state-of-the-art on compatibility prediction, fill-in-the-blank, and outfit complimentary item retrieval.”
+“Being able to recommend compatible items at the right moment would improve their shopping experience … Our system is designed for large-scale retrieval and outperforms the state-of-the-art on compatibility prediction, fill-in-the-blank, and outfit complementary item retrieval.”

-Images pass through a model that produces a vector representation of each, and each representation passes through a set of masks that deemphasize some representation features and amplify others.
-(The masks are learned during training and the resulting representations encode product information like color and style that’s relevant only to a subset of complimentary items, such as shoes, handbags, and hats.)
+Images pass through a model that produces a vector representation of each, and each representation passes through a set of masks that de-emphasize some representation features and amplify others.
+(The masks are learned during training, and the resulting representations encode product information like color and style that’s relevant only to a subset of complementary items, such as shoes, handbags, and hats.)
 Another model takes as input the category for each image and the category of the target item and outputs values for prioritizing the masks, which are called subspace representations.

 The whole system is trained using an evaluation criterion that accounts for the outfit.
 Each training sample includes an outfit as well as items that go well with that outfit and a group of items that don’t, such that post-training, the system produces vector representations of every item in a catalog.
-Finding the best compliment for a particular outfit then becomes a matter of looking up the corresponding vectors.
+Finding the best complement for a particular outfit then becomes a matter of looking up the corresponding vectors.

-In tests that use two standard measures on garment complementarity, the system outperformed its three top predecessors with 56.19% percent fill-in-the-blank accuracy (and 87% compatibility area under the curve) while enabling more efficient item retrieval, and while achieving state-of-the-art results on data sets crawled from multiple online shopping websites (including Amazon and Like.com).
+In tests that use two standard measures on garment complementarity, the system outperformed its three top predecessors with 56.19% fill-in-the-blank accuracy (and 87% compatibility area under the curve) while enabling more efficient item retrieval, and while achieving state-of-the-art results on data sets crawled from multiple online shopping websites (including Amazon and Like.com).